A guide to Tanzania safari tours, where to go, places to visit, safari companies and reviews.

 Mafia is an amazing place for those interested in deep-sea fishing such as the sail fish, marlin, tuna fish and others.
 There are beautiful coral gardens and variety of fish owned by the Marine Island Park.
 This place also is a breeding place for green turtles however they are about to be extinct, there are over 400 fish species and very many bird species, it is a wonderful and unforgettable time spend on mafia island.
 Activities like Scuba diving are best done from October to March; there are heavy rains in month March and April so it’s not mainly advisable to scuba dive during this time and the best weather on the Island is from May to October.

 Have a cultural tour to the Maasai communities.
-The Masai origins are not well traced but their families and history has existed for over 2000 years, Maasai is a world-renowned Nilotic ethnic group staying in the North of Tanzania and Sothern Kenya, the mainly live near National Parks.
+The Masai origins are not well traced but their families and history has existed for over 2000 years, Maasai is a world-renowned Nilotic ethnic group staying in the North of Tanzania and Southern Kenya, the mainly live near National Parks.
 They speak a language called ‘Maa’ and the Maasai was famous for their unique dressing code and customs.
+Combining both Kenya safari tours with Tanzania safari holidays can give you the complete Masai cultural experience.

 So when you visit Tanzania endeavor to have a Maasai village tour whereby you are able to experience the authentic way of living of the Maasai people and in this you will also learn a lot.
 Tours in this area can vary where by some may include you spending a night in the village.